katiestacey44/WeatherAPIapp/README.md

 > 🔒 Never commit API keys directly in your code.
 Use environment variables or a secure configuration file.

-## Contributing

-Feel free to submit issues and enhancement requests!

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---
 Made with ❤️ by Catherine Stacey, Gabbi, Munsong, Blaze Lauer.